-With Adyen for Platforms, you can choose from the following sub-merchant onboarding options:
+To get the required information from your account holders, you can choose from the following onboarding options:

-- Use our Hosted Onboarding Page where sub-merchants directly provide their information.
+- Use our Hosted Onboarding Page where account holders directly provide their information.
 This solution requires less implementation effort.

 - Build your own onboarding implementation.
-Collect information from your sub-merchants and send it to Adyen over our API.
+Collect information from your account holders and send it to Adyen over our API.
 You are in full control of the UI and user experience.

-After we receive information from you or directly from your sub-merchant, we automatically conduct required verification.
+After we receive information from you or directly from your account holders, we automatically conduct the required verification.

 You also have the option to use your existing KYC process.

-Adyen requires additional information about the sub-merchant in order to pay out.
-Sub-merchants are usually required to provide more information for verification checks in the following scenarios:
+Adyen requires additional information about the account holders in order to pay out.
+Account holders are usually required to provide more information for verification checks in the following scenarios:

-- After the sub-merchant processes their first payment.
+- After the account holder processes their first payment.

-- After the sub-merchant starts processing payments at a higher tier.
+- After the account holder starts processing payments at a higher tier.

 You need to collect the required information within a deadline.
-If you fail to provide the information to Adyen, the sub-merchant's corresponding account holder status will be changed to inactive, and eventually suspended.
+Adyen informs you of upcoming deadlines through notifications.
+If you fail to provide the information to Adyen, the account holder status will be changed to inactive, and eventually suspended.